rithvikshettyy/FinPro/README.md

 # FinPro

-# 💼 Personal Finance Dashboard
+# 🚀 Your Personal Finance Dashboard

 A modern, dark-themed personal finance dashboard built with **Python**, **Streamlit**, and **Plotly**.
 Easily track income, expenses, savings, and visualize spending habits with interactive charts.